Tennessee Titans vs. Pittsburgh Steelers NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- Pittsburgh has covered the spread twice at home, and is 4-2-1 overall there, this year.

-- The Steelers are winless ATS (0-5) as 2-point underdogs or more at home.
+- The Steelers are winless ATS (0-5) as 1.5-point underdogs or greater at home.

-- In three of seven home games this year, Pittsburgh has gone over the total.
+- In three of seven games at home this season, Pittsburgh has gone over the total.

-- This year away from home, Tennessee is 4-2 against the spread and 4-2 overall.
+- In away games, Tennessee is 4-2 against the spread, and 4-2 overall.

-- The Titans have one win ATS (1-1) as 2-point favorites or more away from home.
+- Away from home, the Titans have one win ATS (1-1) as 1.5-point favorites or more.

-- This season, in five of six road games Tennessee has gone over the total.
+- In six road games this season, Tennessee has hit the over five times.

 Powered by Data Skrive.